Owners expect capital items to justify their presence on the Balance sheet. Assets earn their keep by producing returns.

 Acquisition of non-capital items, by contrast, is typically initiated and authorized by many different individual managers at different levels.

-Businesses normally purchase capital equipment through capital expenditures (CAPEX) with funds from the firm's capital budget.
-Note especially that the CAPEX budget is separate and distinct from the firm's budget for non capital expenses—the operating budget (OPEX budget).
-This means that funds for capital spending and non capital spending:
+Businesses usually purchase capital equipment through capital expenditures (CAPEX) with funds from the firm's capital budget.
+Note especially that the CAPEX budget is separate and distinct from the firm's budget for non-capital expenses—the operating budget (OPEX budget).
+Thus, funds for capital spending and non-capital spending:

 Come from different sources (OPEX vs. CAPEX budgets)